GolosChain/golos-reference/consensus/witness.md

 For the main network we need to download the proper genesis block.
 The genesis block can be found in `share/golosd/snapshot5392323.json`.

 ### Run a node in the network

-Witnesses - are network participants guarantee the data is safely handled.
-So it is required first to run the node without block production and connect it to the P2P network with the following command in case of test network connection:
+It is required first to run the node without block production and connect it to the P2P network with the following command in case of test network connection:

     $ programs/golosd/golosd -s seed.testnet.golos.io --rpc-endpoint 127.0.0.1:8090